-Everywhere they appeared, fascist parties and states sought popular support by encouraging an atmosphere of fear and crisis, promoting violence, and threatening foreign powers.4 However, in response to economic upheaval and political conflict after World War I, fascist leaders also addressed the day-to-day concerns of citizens.
-To many, they offered a vision of economic prosperity, stability, and national glory.
+Everywhere that they appeared, fascists sought popular support by encouraging fear, promoting violence, and threatening foreign powers.4 Fascist leaders also addressed the day-to-day concerns of many citizens in response to economic upheavals and political conflicts after World War I. Fascists encouraged a sense of crisis, but they also offered a hopeful vision of economic prosperity, stability, and national glory.
 In Great Britain, the British Union of Fascists spoke to the concerns of farmers affected by the Great Depression in the 1920s.5 In occupied Yugoslavia, Serbian collaborators presented the lives of Serbian laborers as comfortable and carefree in the German capital of Berlin.
-The Nazi and other fascist parties glorified youth and masculinity through large parades and demonstrations.
+The Nazi Party and other fascist movements glorified youth and masculinity through large parades and demonstrations.
 Young men and boys were recruited to youth movements whose activities centered on military drills and political education.
-Parades involving civilian participation drew ordinary citizens into public performances of fascism.
-These displays fostered an aura of national strength and vitality.
+Parades drew ordinary citizens into public performances of fascism.
+These displays were intended to encourage feelings of national strength and unity.